They brought together the best of Asia—then improved on it. Meet the merchant princes of the ancient East.

 But one by one, the dominoes began to fall.

-in 710 CE, the Sogdian ruler of Samarkand — a man named Tarkhun — was overthrown (and possibly killed) by a rebellion that was fed-up with his policy of Muslim appeasement.
-Tarkhun’s sons fled to the city of Panjikent, where they were taken in by the local Sogdian ruler, a man named Divashtich.
+Seven years earlier, in 710 CE, the Sogdian ruler of Samarkand — a man named Tarkhun — had been overthrown (and possibly killed) by a rebellion that was fed-up with his policy of Muslim appeasement.
+Tarkhun’s sons had fled to the city of Panjikent, where they’d been taken in by the local Sogdian ruler, a man named Divashtich.

 Divashtich, for his part, was a faithful Muslim par excellence — or so he convinced the Umayyads.
 After the rebellion in Samarkand, Divashtich doubled down on his vow of loyalty to the Caliphate — and the Islamic governor responded in kind, addressing Divashtich as “King of Sogdia” —